Updat3

 KEY FACTS

-• US President Donald Trump expressed hope that the hantavirus outbreak is under control and stated he had been briefed on the situation (per jpost.com).
+• US President Donald Trump expressed hope that the hantavirus situation is under control, stating, 'It's very much, we hope, under control' (per JPost).

 HISTORICAL CONTEXT